 - Global font override not affecting headers/footers in PDF compile

 A Note on Suggestions

-In Beta 10, Scrivener for Windows 3.0 is functionally complete with the exception of several Compiler elements - that we are finalising.
-Our focus now is solely on finishing the Compiler and squashing outstanding bugs.
-To help with this, we'd appreciate keeping the beta forum posts dedicated to bug reports or questions on working with the beta.
+To help resolve remaining bugs, we'd appreciate keeping the beta forum posts dedicated to bug reports or questions on working with the beta.
 Suggestions for the interface or functionality should instead be posted in Scrivener's general wishlist forum, since most of these affect the design for both Windows and macOS.
 Thank you!